Gerry Powers

-Gerald 'Gerry' Powers is a retired Canadian ice hockey player.
+Gerald Powers is a Canadian retired ice hockey player.
 He helped the Denver Pioneers men's ice hockey win consecutive NCAA National Titles in 1968 and 1969.
 He received the Tournament MOP in 1968 and finished his college career with a then-NCAA-record 76 victories and 13 shoutous, currently third- and second-all-time respectively for the Pioneers (as of 2019).

 Career

 Powers joined the varsity squad in 1966–67, winning all 22 games for Denver that season, but he was outshone by fellow sophomore goalie Ken Dryden.
 Powers helped Denver finish second in the WCHA but because the conference tournament was split along regional lines the Pioneers were placed in the same division as the top-seeded Fighting Sioux.
 Denver would easily defeat their first round opponent, Colorado College before falling to North Dakota in the second round 2–3, narrowly missing out on the 1967 NCAA Tournament.

 Powers returned as the starter for his junior season and with a loaded team, Denver set its sights on the title.
 After some early season trouble Denver got hot after the new year and didn't lose another game all season.
 Powers set new team records with 7 shutouts that season as well as 22 consecutive wins (still team records as of 2018).
 The WCHA had realigned its tournament and abandoned the regional matchups meaning top-seeded Denver would play the worst team in each round and dominated the competition, being named co-champions of the 1968 Tournament.
 While Powers wasn't called upon much in the conference championship he was much more intrinsic to Denver's chances in the National Tournament.
 After opening with a 4–1 win over Boston College Denver met North Dakota in the final.
 Both Powers and Mike Curran kept the game scoreless until the third period when Denver scored a power play goal.
 While DU's offense rose to the occasion in the final frame, the Fighting Sioux wilted and Powers shut the opposition out, earning the first championship shutout in NCAA history.
 Powers tied the NCAA record with a 0.50 goals against average in the tournament (set the year before) and was named as Tournament MOP.